fabriciojallaza/audio_text_api/readme.md

-# Catalog System REST API
+# Django API for audio-to-text transcription using the Deepgram API

 ###### Django API for audio-to-text transcription using the Deepgram API